tom-murray98/Project_3-_Group_3/README.md

 Bedtools.sh -
 Used to intersect regions between gene outliers and annoted reference to identify gene orthologues

-All batch files written by Tom Murray
+All files written by Tom Murray